Uninsured or Underinsured Driver Accidents

 But there are some people who don’t have liability insurance, or don’t have enough insurance.
 If you have been involved in an accident with a driver who does not have insurance, we may be able to pursue an uninsured motorist claim to get you the compensation you need.
 Similarly, if you have been involved in an accident with a driver who has some insurance but doesn’t have enough insurance to pay for all your injuries and damages, then we may be able to pursue an underinsured motorist claim.

 If you don’t have uninsured motorist coverage, don’t despair.
 There are other options available for accident victims.
-At Bretz & Young, we explore every possible avenue for compensation.
+At Bretz Injury Law, we explore every possible avenue for compensation.
 We can help.

 Types of damages we can pursue